-Section 2: Chairs of CME Subcommittees: The Chairs of the Curriculum subcommittees shall serve on the CME and shall be further charged with periodically reporting to the CME regarding operational matters.
+Section 1: Chairs of CME Subcommittees: The Chairs of the Curriculum subcommittees shall be further charged with periodically reporting to the CME regarding operational matters.
 In addition, each Chair will provide an annual summary to the CME and Faculty Council.

-Section 3: Curriculum Blocks, Courses and rotations.
+Section 2: Curriculum Blocks, Courses and rotation planning committees.